svx/PloneGovBr-VirtualBox/source/todo/index.rst

 - add logrotate ?
 - make nginx faster and change config and cache
 - load and speed test for changed nginx settings
+- use nano plone settings like as for jenkins.vobx